jcolag/entropy-arbitrage/2023-07-20-high-ground.md

 The episode hints at this, but I might as well raise the issue explicitly:  If they drop by to heal one side of a civil war, does it *matter* that they won't sell better weapons?
 They've insulated their "trading partner" from attacks to enable them to kill more people anyway.

 We see this dynamic a lot, in unexpected places, by the way.
 Boxers wear those padded gloves to protect the delicate bones in our hands, which allows participants to hit harder, making the sport more dangerous.
 Similarly (since I'll talk about the sport in a bit anyway), American football has become *more* dangerous as they've improved the safety equipment, because it allows aggressors to worry less about their own safety.
-In finance, we have entire fields studying [moral hazards](https://en.wikipedia.org/wiki/Moral_hazard) when protection from risk---from insurance, for example---creates a strong incentive to take on greater risk, because someone else bears responsibility for cleaning up the mess.
+In finance, we have entire fields studying {% wiki Moral_hazard|moral hazards|en %} when protection from risk---from insurance, for example---creates a strong incentive to take on greater risk, because someone else bears responsibility for cleaning up the mess.

  > **FINN**: I need someone better.
 I heard you were with the Federation flagship and I knew you had to be.